ilyacantor/AODv3/docs/policy-engine-refactoring-plan.md

 # AOD Policy Engine Refactoring Plan

+> **What this document covers:** A future roadmap for replacing hardcoded business rules with a configuration-driven policy engine.
+It identifies where thresholds are currently hardcoded (finance threshold, zombie window, etc.), proposes a new PolicyConfig schema, and outlines a phased migration using the strangler pattern.
+This is a planning document for future work, not current implementation.

+---

 ## Executive Summary

 This document outlines the plan to refactor AOD from hardcoded business rules to a **Configuration-Driven Policy Engine**.
 AOD will become the System of Record, exposing a `PolicyConfig` that Farm consumes for aligned reconciliation.